Ruhr-Uni-Bochum

 Max Planck Institute for Security and Privacy

-The Max Planck Institute for Security and Privacy was founded in May 2019 in Bochum and serves as a center of excellence for basic research and for training the next generation of scientific leaders in the field of IT security and privacy.
-The institute's mission is to study and develop the technical foundations and interdisciplinary aspects of IT security and privacy.
+The Max Planck Institute for Security and Privacy was founded in May 2019 in Bochum and serves as a center of excellence for basic research and for training the next generation of scientific leaders in the field of cyber security and privacy.
+The institute's mission is to study and develop the technical foundations and interdisciplinary aspects of cyber security and privacy.

 University of Duisburg-Essen